cathy-french/Tech246Collab/README.md

 [Git/GitHub](./Git_Intro.md)

-The advanced Git/GitHub lesson below should be done just before they do their first group exercise or mini-project. new line added by Ramya
+The advanced Git/GitHub lesson below should be done just before they do their first group exercise or mini-project. new line added by Ramya, trying for second time

 [Collaborative development using Git/GitHub](./Git_Collaborative.md)